Math 114Q Course Description

 Textbooks

 The good news and the bad news is that there is no textbook that covers the material in the way I have chosen to present it.
 Professor Maura Mast and I have written one.
 We will be using the latest draft, which we will provide for you (free).
-Here is the online copy.
+You can also read the instructor's manual if you wish.

 We will be updating and improving the text as the semester progresses.
 You can also always look at the latest version, incorporating changes made while the course is going on.